Dedicated Portland Pedestrian Accident Attorneys Ready To Fight For You

 Unlike a typical car accident, a pedestrian injury collision usually leaves little tangible evidence at the scene of the accident (like broken glass or vehicular damages).
 In many instances, the police arrive after the injured pedestrian has been transported to a hospital.
 It is therefore essential, if you or a loved one is injured in a pedestrian accident, that you consult with reliable and competent legal counsel as soon as possible.
-Your attorney can then conduct witness interviews, gather evidence to strengthen your case, and provide you with the advice you need to determine the best actions to take.
-At D’Amore Law Group, our Portland pedestrian accident lawyersare well versed in Oregon pedestrian law and can provide you with the resources you need to meet all of your legal needs.
+Your lawyer can then conduct witness interviews, gather evidence to strengthen your case, and provide you with the advice you need to determine the best actions to take.
+At D’Amore Law Group, our Portland pedestrian accident lawyers are well versed in Oregon pedestrian law and can provide you with the resources you need to meet all of your legal needs.

 What Damages Can Be Recovered for a Pedestrian Accident?

 Calculating damages is one of the most complex and nuanced aspects of any type of litigation; pedestrian accident cases are no different.
-Our experienced Portland pedestrian accident attorneys can assist you in developing an effective trial strategy to recover the maximum amount of damages you are owed, which can include the following:
+Our experienced Portland pedestrian accident lawyer can assist you in developing an effective trial strategy to recover the maximum amount of damages you are owed, which can include the following: